Saint Elisabeth Chapel is Beautifully Situated

-Chapel Saint Elisabeth in Vence was built in romanesque style and dates back to the 14th century.
-Like so many rural chapels of that time, this also has a covered porch that protected passers-by from the elements as they traveled from city to city.
+The Saint Elisabeth Chapel in Vence is built in Romanesque style and dates back to the 14th century.
+Like many other rural chapels from that time, it also has a covered porch that protected travelers from the elements as they journeyed from town to town.

-It is beautifully situated on a small elevation right where the old road to Saint-Paul de Vence starts (Ancien Chemin de Saint-Paul).
+It is beautifully situated on a small elevation right where the old road to Saint-Paul de Vence begins (Ancien Chemin de Saint Paul).

-The most interesting thing about the Chapel of Saint Elizabeth in Vence is the beautiful frescoes by the Italian painter Giovanni Cavanesio.
+The most interesting feature of the Saint Elisabeth Chapel in Vence is the beautiful frescoes by the Italian painter Giovanni Cavanesio.

-The frescos were painted in the 1400’s, but was “lost” for many years.
-They had been covered in a thick layer of lime and were discovered during a restoration work on the chapel in 1924.
-In 1927, the chapel was recorded as a historical monument.
+The frescoes were painted in the 15th century but were “lost” for many years.
+They were covered by a thick layer of lime and were discovered during a restoration of the chapel in 1924.
+In 1927, the chapel was listed as a historical monument.

-Behind the small altar is a trompe l’oeil decoration (which cheats the eye) which depicts the meeting between the Virgin Mary and her cousin Saint Elizabeth.
+Behind the small altar is a trompe l’oeil decoration (that tricks the eye), depicting the meeting between the Virgin Mary and her cousin Saint Elisabeth.

 The bell tower was added to the chapel later in the 19th century.

-Mass is held once a year – the Monday after the first weekend of August.
+Mass is held once a year – on the Monday after the first weekend in August.

 By Tommy Sverre – 2021